Boson and neutron stars with increased density: Conclusions

 In this paper, we have studied the properties of boson and neutron stars in a scalar-tensor gravity models which contains an explicitly time-dependent real scalar field.
 The norm of the Noether current associated to the shift symmetry of the gravity scalar is finite everywhere in the space-time.
 We find that the explicit time-dependence does allow non-trivial scalar fields to exist in both the space-time of a boson star and neutron star, respectively.
 Moreover, the presence of the gravity scalar has interesting consequence for the properties of these objects.
 While the boson star's mass does not vary strongly when increasing or decreasing the scalar-tensor coupling from zero, it has a large effect on the number of scalar bosonic particles making up the boson star, the mean radius and central density and pressure.
 This means that while in the GR limit, boson stars of the type studied here, so-called ``mini boson stars'', have radius of a few Schwarzschild radii (see e.g. \cite{bosonstars}), the radius of the scalar-tensor counterparts could, in fact, be much closer to the Schwarzschild radius.

-For neutron stars, we have investigated two polytropic equation of states out of which one seems to be a very good fit to realistic equations of state.
+For neutron stars, we have investigated a specific equation of state that allows for neutron stars with mass around $10$km and a few solar masses, an assumption that seems to be realistic from recent gravitational wave detections \cite{TheLIGOScientific:2017qsa,Abbott:2018exr, Abbott:2020uma}.
 While neutron stars have a ``hard core'' outside which the pressure is strictly zero, the change of properties is comparable to that of boson stars.
 In particular, for negative scalar-tensor coupling and the gravity scalar changing slowly in time, we find that new branches of solutions of neutron stars exist that have a mass-radius relation very close to that of Schwarzschild black holes.
 Increasing the time change of the gravity scalar, we find that we can continuously deform ``standard'' mass neutron stars to these objects with large central pressure $P(0)$.
-We observe that this phenomenon arises for both equations of state that we have investigated.

 In summary, our results indicate that the presence of a gravity scalar in the case of globally regular, compact objects prevents these objects from collapsing to a black hole at the values known in GR due to an increased central pressure allowed inside the stars.
-Our results furthermore indicate that the scalar-tensor objects studied here are stable to decay into their individual constituents.
-Surely this does not mean that they are generally stable under perturbations - a study outside the scope of this paper - but it indicates that when considering extensions of GR, the formation of star-like objects that are in density close to that of black holes is a viable possibility.

 BH would like to thank FAPESP for financial support under grant {\it 2019/01511-5}.